hhourston/osd_count_profiles/README.md

 # osd_count_profiles
-Plot annual counts of CTD, BOT and CHE profiles using Python.
+Plot annual counts of CTD, BOT and CHE profiles from the Ocean Sciences Division using Python.